robbyrenz/analytical-separations/seminar/supercritical-fluid-chromatography/sfc-main-points.md

             - in it, the CO2 and the modifier is mixed in a compartment called a mixer
             - essentially, the job of the mixer is to homogenize the two solvents
         - something
+	- because the mobile phase is a compressed gas, the backpressure regulator is there in the system outlet to make sure that the CO2 is remains a single dense phase throughout the chromatograph.
+	- As a consequence, the detectors (UV) need to be able to be operated at high temperatures.
-- Why should you care (As in, why use SFC and not just LC)?
+## Why should you care (As in, why use SFC and not just LC)?
     - remember that LC is preferred over GC when
         - one wants to analyze thermally unstable compounds
         - one wants to analyze non-volatile compounds